ruttejan/ShapeTrust.jl/README.md

 # ShapeTrust

-This package aims to implement ShapeTrust algorithm, which is a trust managementalgorithm that takes a trust matrix (local trusts of peers in a decentralized network) on input and returns global trust values for each peer.
+This package aims to implement ShapeTrust algorithm, which is a trust management algorithm that takes a trust matrix (local trusts of peers in a decentralized network) on input and returns global trust values for each peer.

-There are multiple ways to calculate the values.
-There are implemented 2 solution concepts (Shapley and Owen) and two different game definitions that differ in the external part (Min and Avg).
+There are multiple ways to calculate the values that differ in implementation of solution concepts (Shapley and Owen) and game definitions that differ in the external part (Min and Avg).

+The main output is the "shapetrust()" function which takes the matrix as an input.
+Furthermore it takes arguments defining the solution concept, game definition and version of the algorithm (exact, approximate or decentralized calculation).
+For argument details see the function's docstring.

+This package also provides function for generating a random matrix with trust values on interval [0, 1>.
+The inputs of this function are the number of peers and the level of sparsity of the network.
+See the docstring for more details.

 # Instalation